Lvgs3033/Q_A-Chatboat/README.md

 # Company Policy Q&A Bot

-A Streamlit-based Question & Answer application that allows users to upload company policy PDFs and ask questions using semantic search and a local LLM powered by Ollama.
+A Streamlit-based Question & Answer application that allows users to upload company policy PDFs and ask questions using semantic search and a local LLM using by Ollama.

 **Features**